-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in February 2017 and January 2015.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Canon 800D and the Nikon D5500 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (8 percent) than the Canon 800D.
 Moreover, the D5500 is markedly lighter (21 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the D5500 are weather-sealed.